ripe-tech/ups-api-js/README.md

-# ups-api-js
+# UPS API for Javascript

-The Javascript API for the UPS Shipping service
+The Javascript API for the UPS Shipping service.